aem-design/aemdesign-aem-support/aemdesign-aem-compose/README.md

 `yarn`

 ## Deploy Code into AEM
-Run `./deploy-local` and the Prototype project will installed into your local AEM instance.
+Run `./deploy-local` and the Compose module will installed into your local AEM instance.
+If you like sourcemaps and debugging you can run `./deploy-local-dev` which is a non-production build.

 ### Hot Module Reloading
 All local development uses `webpack-dev-server` which proxies to your local AEM instance and provides real time updates without needing to constantly deploy manually.
 The beneift to manual deployments is that we get: